aibyomkar/AI_Trip_Planner/README.md

 # 🌍 Roamio - AI Trip Planner By Omkar

-**Roamio** is a full-stack AI app that uses technologies like Groq and LangGraph to generate detailed travel itineraries based on a user’s prompt.
+**Roamio** is a full-stack AI web app that uses technologies like Groq and LangGraph to generate detailed travel itineraries based on a user’s prompt.
 It features a Streamlit-powered frontend and a FastAPI backend, both deployed live and kept running with uptime monitoring.

 ---